goodarzilab/SwitchFinder/README.md

 ### Citing
 See the paper

-### About SwFinder
+### About SwitchFinder
-SwFinder has been developed in Goodarzi lab at UCSF by Matvei Khoroshkin and Hani Goodarzi
+SwitchFinder has been developed in Goodarzi lab at UCSF by Matvei Khoroshkin and Hani Goodarzi